 open/close all folders

-- Jensen Ackles could have been cast as Sam, as that was the part he originally tried out for and he was the favorite choice, until Jared Padalecki auditioned, at which point they decided to switch him to Dean.
-Though he says his interpretation of the character was pretty much the same as Padalecki's.
-In other Could Have Been casting, Kripke had wanted Bruce Campbell (as in, Ash himself) to play the boys' father but Campbell was unavailable, and Padalecki's then-girlfriend Sandra McCoy auditioned for the role of Jessica.
+- Kripke had wanted Bruce Campbell (as in, Ash himself) to play the boys' father but Campbell was unavailable, and Padalecki's then-girlfriend Sandra McCoy auditioned for the role of Jessica.
 Jeffrey Dean Morgan only expected to play the 1983-year version of John due to his age and was surprised they had him come back to be the modern-day actor.
 McCoy still wanted to be on the show and went on to audition for the roles of Sarah in "Provenance" and Carmen in Season 2's "What Is and What Should Never Be" before landing the Season 3 "Bedtime Stories" incarnation of Dean's Crossroads Demon.

-- A leaked script of "Pilot" showed Sam and Dean were not originally raised hunters and got more years with their parents — Sam was 9, Dean 13 — before Mary was killed in a car accident caused by a demon, after which they were raised by an aunt and uncle instead of John.
+- An earlier draft of the script for "Pilot" included as a DVD extra on the Season 1 boxset depicted Sam and Dean as not originally raised hunters and having more years with their parents — Sam was 9, Dean 13 — before Mary was killed in a car accident caused by a demon, after which they were raised by an aunt and uncle instead of John.
 John was a lone hunter, Dean later found out the truth and joined him, and Sam thought they were both nuts until he was forced to see the supernatural himself.
-John was also killed in the pilot episode, instead of Jessica.
-Considering the angst their upbringing caused them in the show and how it's turned out to influence their personalities and neuroses, it's bizarre to think of the boys living that apple-pie life as children without knowledge of the supernatural and being new to hunting.
+John was also killed in the pilot episode instead of Jessica.
+Considering the angst their upbringing caused them in the show and how it's turned out to influence their personalities and neuroses, it's bizarre to think of the boys living that apple-pie life as children without knowledge of the supernatural, and being new to hunting.

-- Jess lived in one of Eric Kripke's earlier drafts for the pilot and the network wanted her to stay, but Eric thought that one of the main characters having a long-term, stay-at-home girlfriend wouldn't work for a roadshow about two brothers.
+- Jess lived in that same script and the network wanted her to stay, but Eric thought that one of the main characters having a long-term, stay-at-home girlfriend wouldn't work for a roadshow about two brothers.
 (Apparently, the idea that she could come with them and become a hunter herself didn't occur to him.)
 Then the network suggested that he have her turn out to be a demon manipulating him, but he didn't use that either, preferring the idea of Mary and Jessica being murdered in the same manner as Book Ends.
-He did use a variation of the latter concept when he introduced Jessica' real killer in "The Devil You Know" — a college friend of Sam and Jessica's who became possessed by one of Azazel's minions and manipulated Sam into going back to hunting by tricking him into falling for Jess and then killing her in front of him.
+He did use a variation of the latter concept when he introduced Jessica's real killer in "The Devil You Know" — a college friend of Sam and Jessica's who became possessed by one of Azazel's minions and manipulated Sam into going back to hunting by tricking him into falling for Jess and then killing her in front of him.

 - Demons were not planned to need to possess people; they were supposed to be part-corporeal, part-incorporeal creatures who manifested themselves on Earth, hence why John suggested in "Salvation" that Meg was "either" a demon or possessed by one.
-After having the demonic Monster of the Week possess different hosts in "Phantom Traveler" however, they eventually made it part of the demonic standard because it was more interesting.
-There was other parts of demon lore from "Phantom Traveler" that were dropped from the current versions — most glaringly, the word Christo was supposed to make demons reveal themselves (and still survives somewhat in fandom) and would've come in handy at multiple points (perhaps most of all in "Celebrating the Life of Asa Fox"), but was not used further by the writers because it killed the suspense of who was a demon.
+After having the demonic Monster of the Week possess different hosts in "Phantom Traveler" however, they eventually made it part of the demonic standard because it was supposedly more interesting.
+There were other parts of demon lore from "Phantom Traveler" that were dropped from the current versions — most glaringly, the word Christo was supposed to make demons reveal themselves (and still survives somewhat in fandom) and would've come in handy at multiple points (perhaps most of all in "Celebrating the Life of Asa Fox"), but was not used further by the writers because it killed the suspense of who was a demon.
+An episode in a later season did retroactively explain it as only working on less powerful demons.

 - Missouri was planned to be a recurring character and she was supposed to have Bobby's role in "Devil's Trap", but Loretta Devine declined because she wanted to focus on her Broadway career.
 Bobby was created in her stead and Missouri would not appear again until Season 13 to introduce her (previously unmentioned) granddaughter Patience for the "Wayward Sisters" spinoff; while she was as awesome as we remembered, she was also killed off early in the episode for the sake of drama and motivation for the heroes, leaving us with just two episodes total of Missouri.